luna/luna-book/visual_representation.md

 Luna is a data processing language and like every language it provides a syntax.
 However, in contrast to majority of languages Luna has more than one syntax representation – visual and textual.
 In order to use Luna efficiently you should learn both of them – the visual representation uses the textual one to define component's expressions.
 This chapter describes the former – visual data flow graph.

 While designing the visual representation we've put an enormous emphasis on productivity and ergonomics.
 Every element and every action was carefully designed to allow you express your thoughts easily, understand the results rapidly and clearly see all the data transformations.
-You have to learn how to "speak this language", however it's worth doing, even hardcore coders much prefer using Luna for building high-level data processing workflows than writing code.
+You have to learn how to "speak this language", however it's worth doing, as even hardcore coders much prefer using Luna for building high-level data processing workflows than writing code.
 We are on a mission to constantly improve how you work with Luna, so your feedback and suggestions are very important to us.
-If you have any ideas related to how the visual representation works, [tell us about it](http://luna-lang.org/forum)!
+If you have any ideas related to how the visual representation works, [tell us about it](https://discuss.luna-lang.org)!

 ## Navigation

-Luna Visual Editor is a two dimensional canvas allowing you for fluid navigation so you can always focus on what is important at the moment.
+Luna Visual Editor is a canvas allowing you for fluid navigation so you can always focus on what is important at the moment.
 You can:
 * **pan** the view using two fingers drag gesture or the middle mouse button;
 * **zoom** the view using pinch gesture or the right mouse button;
 * **select nodes** by clicking them or using left mouse button to draw selection area starting from the background;